2,458 texts in Legends of the Jews (Ginzberg)

 He's surrounded by his children, his life's work laid bare before him.
 He’s not reminiscing about past glories, though.
 He's consumed by a vision of the future – a future where his...

-According to Ginzberg in Legends of the Jews, Judah wasn't shy about sharing his battlefield exploits.
-He recounted his bravery in the wars against the Canaanite kings and even aga...
+Judah wasn't shy about sharing his battlefield exploits.
+He recounted his bravery in the wars against the Canaanite kings and even against Esau and his descendants.
+Apparently, in ...

 It's a moment of vulnerability that resonates across millennia.
 Judah, a man known for his strength and leadership, admits to a profound moral failing.
 He warns us, his descendants...